RichardBray/haxe-flixel-template/README.md

 **Compilation server in new tab**

-This opens a new tab in your termainal and starts the compilation server.
-This benefits the speed of the game build since the automated build is cached in the compliation server, therfore subsequent builds will be faster.
+This opens a new tab in your terminal and starts the compilation server.
+This benefits the speed of the game build since the automated build is cached in the compilation server, therefore subsequent builds will be faster.

 Note with this option turned on you would have to manually stop the server, it doesn't stop automatically when the web server is closed.